ecoscape-earth/ecoscape-layers/README.md

 - `elevation_fn` (str | None, optional): file path to optional input elevation raster for filtering habitat by elevation.
 Use None for no elevation consideration.
 Defaults to None.
 - `iucn_range_src` (str | None, optional): file path to the IUCN range source if wanted.
 Defaults to None.

 You can then use the `generate_habitat` method to produce a habitat layer for a given bird species based on range map data, terrain preferences, and elevation if specified in the constructor.
-This method takes parameters:
+This method takes the following parameters:

 - `species_code` (str): IUCN scientific name or eBird code.
 It is determined based on what that range_src is set to.
 - `iucn_habitat_data` (dict[int, dict[str, int | float | str | bool]] | None, optional): The habitat data for a species received from IUCN Redlist.
 Defaults to None.